Best Dynamic Stretches for Runners

 How To Do It:

-1. Stand with your head looking forward and chest up and core engaged.
+1. Stand with your head looking forward and chest up and core engaged, with your torso straight up.

 2. Jog in place or jog forward, and bring your knees up to waist level quickly.
-Alternate knees.
+Alternate knees and swing your left arm and right arm to do arm swings for balance as you skip.

 3. Do high knees for 30 seconds.